 Menopause is a natural part of a woman's life cycle.
 While menopause symptoms can be frustrating and, at times, overwhelming, the process is natural.
 Understanding this change better will help women get through the symptoms and choose the right treatments for their needs.
+Take charge of this new path in life's journey by visiting the Hormone Health Network's Menopause Map™.

 Menopause is the process a woman goes through that causes her monthly periods to end.
 During menopause, a woman's ovaries stop producing eggs and produce fewer female hormones.
 When it is over, she can no longer get pregnant naturally.